brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 This is because RIFT is "link-state towards to spines and distance-vector towards the leafs."
 In RIFT, a super-spine will not propagate a TIE received from one spine to the other spines.
-In the above diagram, for example, when super-1 receives a north-bound TIE from spine-1-1, it will *not* turn it around and propagate it south-bound to each of the of the seven other spines in both PODs.
+In figure 2 above, for example, when super-1 receives a north-bound TIE from spine-1-1, it will *not* turn it around and propagate it south-bound to each of the of the seven other spines in both PODs.
 It RIFT *would* have done that (as a general purpose link state protocol would have done), the